TyrekeWTO/aws-iam-s3-least-privilege/README.md

 -s3:DeleteBucket

 ## Attack Scenario Tested
-an upload attempt was made from a restricted develovoper account.
+An upload attempt was made from a restricted develovoper account.

 Result:
 Access Denied